ibm-cloud-docs/log-analysis/exclusion_rules.md

 3. Select **Add Rule**.
 The **Create Rule** section opens.

 4. Enter a name for the rule in the section **What is this rule for?**.
-For example, enter *Error log records in the namespace kube-system*.
+For example, enter *Exclude log records from the namespace kube-system except error ones*.

 5. Enter the exclusion criteria.
 You can select 1 or more sources, 1 or more apps, enter a query, or a combination of sources, apps and query.

     In the Query section, enter **Namespace:kube-system -level:error** to exclude all lines except the ones that report an error.

-6. Leave unchecked the option **Preserve these lines for live-tail and alerting **.
+6. Leave unchecked the option **Preserve these lines for live-tail and alerting**.

 7. Click **Save**.